loldenburg/datalayertests-gcp/README.md

        overview page.

 2. Go to **Secret Manager** and enable the Secret Manager API:
-    1. In Secret Manager, create a secret called `data-layer-tests-gcf-token` with the value of the GCF token set earlier in Tealium Functions.
+    1. In Secret Manager, create a secret called `data-layer-tests-gcf-token` with a secret value of your choice.
        This will be used to authenticate the data layer error log cloud function.
 It has to be part of your Tealium Function
        request to the Cloud Function.